3101 University Blvd Ste. 345

 Dallas, TX 75275

 Dominique Baker is an Assistant Professor of Education Policy in the Annette Caldwell Simmons School of Education and Human Development.
 Her research focuses on the way that education policy affects and shapes the access and success of underrepresented students in higher education.
-She has received an AERA research grant for 2020-2021 to study course-taking and student loan debt in Texas.
-She primarily investigates student financial aid, affirmative action, and policies that influence the ability to create an inclusive & equitable campus climate.
-Some of the journals that have published her work include the American Educational Research Journal, Journal of Higher Education, Journal of College Student Development, and Teachers College Record.
-She currently sits on the editorial boards of Educational Evaluation and Policy Analysis, the Journal of Diversity in Higher Education, Review of Higher Education, and Research in Higher Education.
+She primarily investigates student financial aid, affirmative action, and policies that influence the ability to create an inclusive and equitable campus climate.
+She is the 2021 Association for Education Finance & Policy Early Career Award winner, in recognition of the impact and promise of her scholarly career.

 Her research has been published in a variety of journals, including the American Educational Research Journal, Educational Evaluation and Policy Analysis, the Journal of Higher Education, the Journal of College Student Development, and Teachers College Record.
 Dr. Baker has testified before the Senate Committee on Banking, Housing, and Urban Affairs’s Subcommittee on Economic Policy on race, racism, and student loans.
 Her work and expertise have been highlighted by the Atlantic, the New York Times, the Washington Post, National Public Radio, the Chronicle of Higher Education, and Inside Higher Ed, among others.